LEPHROGFISH/GSabers/README.md

 # Controls:
-> Press A or Primary Button On Your Right Controller To Ignite Or Extinguish The Blade Of The Saber
+> Press A / The Primary Button On Your Right Controller To Ignite Or Extinguish The Blade Of The Saber

 # Features:
 > Ignite & Extinguish The Blade